-Rainbow Mind is mainly led, staffed and directed by LGBTQI+ people.
-Our Steering Group is also made up of key members of the LGBTQI+ communities who set the strategic direction for the project.
+Rainbow Mind is led, staffed and directed by LGBTQ+ people.
+Our Steering Group is also made up of key members of the LGBTQ+ communities who set the strategic direction for the project.

-We have chosen to focus on LGBTQI+ mental health needs, as existing evidence suggests that health outcomes are generally worse within this community than the rest of the population, and people who identify as LGBTQI+ in the UK report a lower quality of life than the general population as a result.
+We have chosen to focus on LGBTQ+ mental health needs, as existing evidence suggests that health outcomes are generally worse within this community than the rest of the population, and people who identify as LGBTQ+ in the UK report a lower quality of life than the general population as a result.

-As part of the project, we are conducting a randomised controlled trial (RCT) on a newly developed training that has been put together by our experienced practitioners, called Radical Self-Care (RadSec).
-The training teaches self-care and mindfulness skills to deal with some of the unique mental health needs and experiences of LGBTQI+ individuals.
+As part of the project, we recently conducted a randomised controlled trial (RCT) on our newly developed training that has been put together by our experienced practitioners, called Radical Self-Care (RadSec).
+The training teaches aims to help build resilience, teaching self-care and mindfulness skills to deal with some of the unique mental health needs and experiences of LGBTQ+ individuals.

 What are Rainbow Mind's Aims?

-✓ To offer inclusive, sensitive and non-judgmental support, providing a safe space for LGBTQI+ individuals to be their authentic selves free from judgement or discrimination.
+✓ To offer inclusive, sensitive and non-judgmental support, providing a safe space for LGBTQ+ individuals to be their authentic selves free from judgement or discrimination.

-✓ To reduce social isolation for LGBTQI+ people by providing weekly meet-ups so individuals can socialise with other LGBTQI+ people and have access to facilitated, peer and user-led community support.
+✓ To reduce social isolation for LGBTQ+ people by providing opportunities for individuals to socialise with other LGBTQ+ people and have access to facilitated, peer and user-led community support.

-✓ To challenge assumptions, fears and prejudices about people who experience mental health problems and about the lives of people who identify as LGBTQI+.
+✓ To challenge assumptions, fears and prejudices about people who experience mental health problems and about the lives of people who identify as LGBTQ+.